10042019_Andrea_Dahr_BTP_061.jpg

 Neutrogena, a beauty behemoth under Kenvue (which spun off from Johnson & Johnson), will likely address the contamination source.
 But will they reformulate away from questionable ingredients entirely?
 This recall, caused by bacteria known to resist common preservatives, highlights issues beyond just contamination.
 Still, a full reformulation is unlikely based on this recall alone.

-This moment highlights a crucial point that cosmetic recalls often aren't what consumers think.
+This moment highlights a crucial misconception that cosmetic recalls fully protect consumers.

 Understanding U.S. Cosmetic Recalls

 The reality is when cosmetics are recalled in the U.S., it’s not exactly a regulatory measure.
-Here are a few important facts to know about recalls:
+Below are a few important facts to know about recalls.

-• The WEN Haircare Example: This pre-MoCRA situation showed the regulatory flaw.
+This pre-MoCRA situation highlights the regulatory flaw.
 Despite thousands of complaints about hair loss, the products weren't recalled by the company or mandated off shelves by the FDA (though a class-action lawsuit occurred).

-1. The "Patch" Recall (Recalling Lots, Not Fixing Formulas): Remember the recalls for aerosol sunscreens (like Banana Boat) and dry shampoos (like Pantene, Suave) due to benzene contamination?
-Benzene, a carcinogen, likely came from the propellants (i.e. butane, propane).
-Brands voluntarily recalled specific contaminated lots but often continued using the same propellant systems in future products, essentially patching the immediate problem without addressing the potential systemic risk.
+I've seen cosmetic recalls play out differently.
+You might remember recalls for various aerosol products including sunscreens (like Banana Boat) and dry shampoos (like Pantene, Suave) due to benzene contamination.
+Benzene, a carcinogen, is likely believed to have come from the aerosol propellants (i.e. butane, propane).
+When the independent third-party testing company called Valisure discovered widespread benzene contamination in aerosol personal care products, brands voluntarily recalled specific contaminated lots.
+However, the brands did not abandon aerosols or their propellant systems, and essentially patched the immediate problem without addressing the potential systemic risk.

-2. The "Good Faith" Recall (Recalling & Reformulating): Contrast that with smaller brands.
-For example, Suntegrity recalled certain shades of its Impeccable Skin tinted sunscreen due to microbial concerns.
+A very different situation played out with a smaller brand, Suntegrity.
+Suntegrity recalled certain shades of its Impeccable Skin tinted sunscreen due to microbial concerns.
 They pulled the products, then reformulated with an improved preservative system before relaunching.
 This difficult, costly step signals a commitment to fixing the root cause for consumer safety.

 The Takeaway